Watch System Activity and CPU Usage from the Mac OS X Dock

 - Show Memory Usage – displays a pie chart of current RAM usage and allocation on the Mac, green is free memory, red is wired, yellow is active, and blue is inactive memory

 If you find yourself using this often, you may want to pin Activity Monitor to the Dock by right-clicking and choosing “Keep in Dock” from the Options submenu.
+I keep this active in my Dock at all times, but I’m a bit of a geek and a bit obsessive about monitoring CPU activity and performance, making sure things are running at optimal conditions at all times.

 Here is what the memory usage pie chart looks like: